Botter-The-Bot/Legal/Privacy.md

 ## Usage, Performance and Miscellaneous
 We may use third-party Service Providers to provide better improvement of our Service.

-- __Discord__

-	Their Privacy Policy can be viewed at [https://discord.com/privacy](https://discord.com/privacy)
+- __Discord__ Their Privacy Policy can be viewed at [https://discord.com/privacy](https://discord.com/privacy)

-- __Perspective Api__ (If enabled, will send the message content anonymously)

-	Their Privacy Policy can be viewed at [https://policies.google.com/privacy](https://policies.google.com/privacy)
+- __Perspective Api__ (If enabled, will send the message content anonymously): Their Privacy Policy can be viewed at [https://policies.google.com/privacy](https://policies.google.com/privacy)

-- __Google SafeBrowsing__ (If enabled, will send urls found in messages)

-	Their Privacy Policy can be viewed at [https://www.google.com/intl/en/policies/privacy/](https://www.google.com/intl/en/policies/privacy/)
+- __Google SafeBrowsing__ (If enabled, will send urls found in messages): Their Privacy Policy can be viewed at [https://www.google.com/intl/en/policies/privacy/](https://www.google.com/intl/en/policies/privacy/)

-- __Ravy Api__ (If enabled, will send urls found in messages)

-	Their Privacy Policy can be viewed at [https://aero.bot/api-privacy](https://aero.bot/api-privacy)
+- __Ravy Api__ (If enabled, will send urls found in messages): Their Privacy Policy can be viewed at [https://aero.bot/api-privacy](https://aero.bot/api-privacy)

-- __Discord Rep__

-	Their Privacy Policy can be viewed at [https://discordrep.com/privacy](https://discordrep.com/privacy)
+- __Discord Rep__: Their Privacy Policy can be viewed at [https://discordrep.com/privacy](https://discordrep.com/privacy)

 # Children's Privacy